 Bundle With Other Services

-Lastly, cable companies also offer other services, such as wireless, home phone, and internet, and while it may be difficult to give a cable company so much business, the reality is that you can often save a good bit of money when you group multiple services, especially if you can do so as part of a promotion.
+Lastly, cable companies also offer other services, such as wireless, home phone, and the internet.
+The reality is that you can often save a fair bit of money when you group multiple services, especially if you can do so as part of a promotion.

 Plus, the convenience of working with just one company for all your home services is tough to beat, and it's a big reason why so many people wind up sticking with cable despite all the alternatives available to them.

 Television has become an important part of our lives, but not so important that it's worth spending a fortune on a subscription.
-Those who want to stick with cable can work to find savings, and those who are fed up have other options.
-Either way, though, you should now have all the information you need to make the decision that will be best for you.
+Those who want to stick with cable can find savings, and those fed up have other options.
+Either way, you should now have all the information you need to decide what will be best for you.